grey-Hatt/CarRental-AppSec/README.md

 ## License

-This project is provided as-is for portfolio and educational purposes.
+This project is provided as is for portfolio and educational purposes as a part of an Object-Oriented Programming course.